FALLfield/MPU/Y2S2/Software Engineering/note.md

   - Software evolution

 - Software engineering ethics

   - Software engineering involves wider responsibilities than simply the application of technical skills

+- Waterfall model phases

+  - Requirements analysis and definition
+  - System and software design
+  - Implementation and unit testing
+  - Integration and system testing
+  - Operation maintenance

+- Agile Methods
+  - The aim of agile methods is to reduce overheads in the software process and to be albe to respond quickly to changing requirements withoout excessive rework